damionpaulhart/dash/README.md

 # dash
-Currently a test project starting with bootstrap dashboard example.
+Currently a test project

+ starting with bootstrap dashboard example.

-Purpose is to create an easy 'go-to' for starting a dashboard interface on systems that do not have them [for instance if company is just keeping log files, but wants to 'see' the logs as charts/graphs]
+Purpose is to create an easy template for starting a dashboard interface on systems that do not have visualization.

-using:
+For instance if you have log files, but want to 'see' the logs as charts/graphs

+Will also allow export and useful sorting/filtering

+Using:

-boostrap
+* boostrap
-node
+* node
-webpack
+* webpack
+* Chart.js

-will add in other js libraries to test their functionality: for example: comparing Chart.js to Google.Charts.
+Will add in other js libraries to test their functionality:
+For example: comparing Chart.js to Google.Charts.